 - Maria Telles, PhD

-Medical Imaging, in conjunction with the College of Medicine-Tucson and Banner, recenrtly offered a scholarship for out of state 4th-year Under Represented in Medicine (URiM) medical students interested in our general radiology elective.
-The scholarship has been awarded for the 2021-22 season.
-Future opportunities will be posted soon.
+Medical Imaging, in conjunction with the College of Medicine-Tucson and Banner, offers annual scholarships for out of state 4th-year Under Represented in Medicine (URiM) medical students interested in our general radiology elective.

 - AARP (American Association of Retired Persons)